maxburian/SAXS_py3/doc/Server.rst

    $ saxsleash listdir Serverdirectory

- Returns a list of Files and Directories on the Server.
+ Returns a list of files and directories on the server.
 Mostly used for the Leash GUI dialoges.

 Files List
 ~~~~~~~~~~